EsupPortail/esup-mod_rocketchat/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Rocket.Chat moodle module ESUP team
+* The Rocket.Chat moodle Esup team is composed of people from various places and from differents working domains.
+  * Pedagocical engineer
+  * System administrators
+  * Developpers